-The Maternal Opioid Misuse (MOM) Model addresses fragmentation in the care of pregnant and postpartum Medicaid beneficiaries with opioid use disorder (OUD) through state-driven transformation of the delivery system surrounding this vulnerable population.
-By supporting the coordination of clinical care and the integration of other services critical for health, wellbeing, and recovery, the MOM Model aims to improve quality of care and reduce costs for mothers and infants.
+The Maternal Opioid Misuse (MOM) Model addresses fragmentation in the care of pregnant and postpartum Medicaid beneficiaries with opioid use disorder (OUD).
+Through state-driven transformation of the delivery system surrounding this vulnerable population, the MOM Model coordinates clinical care and the integration of other services critical for health, wellbeing, and recovery.
+The goal of the MOM Model is to improve the quality of care being provided to mothers and children, while also reducing costs.

 Highlights |